ti-cortex-m4/demo-java-completablefuture/doc/article.md

 #### Methods for bulk operations

-The `CompletableFuture` class has two static methods for waiting for _all_ and _the first_ of many `CompletableFuture`s to complete, not just two of them.
+The `CompletableFuture` class has two static methods for waiting for _all_ or _any_ of many `CompletableFuture`s to complete, not just two of them.

 Summary of the methods for bulk futures operations